anton-yurchenko/git-release/README.md

 ## Configuration

-1. Change the workflow to be triggered on Tag Push:
+1. Change the workflow to be triggered on new Tag:

     - For example `'*'` or a more specific like `'v*'`:

     ```yaml